![]() |

 What facilities do I need?

-The preparation of any training program is explained in more detail on the Planning page.
+The Planning page explains any training program's preparation in more detail.
 Training Plan PhasesSplit the available training time into two equal periods (phases).
-If there are 16 weeks available for training, then we have 8 weeks for Phase One and 8 weeks for Phase Two.
+If there are 16 weeks available for training, we have eight weeks for Phase One and eight weeks for Phase Two.
 This would allow for two four-week cycles in each phase.
 Phase OneThe objectives of phase one are to develop general strength and general endurance.
-The workload in the first three weeks of the example plan below increase each week (easy, medium and hard) and the 4th week comprises of active recovery and tests to monitor training progress.
-The aim of the 4-week cycle is to build you up to a level of fitness (3 weeks), allow a recovery (1 week), build you up to higher level of fitness, allow a recovery, and so on.
-Remember a training program is athlete specific and the results of the tests in the 4th week can be used to adjust the training in the next four-week cycle to address any limitations.
-The pace for each of the running endurance sessions should be between 15 and 20 seconds per 100 metres.
-Each session should include an appropriate warm-up and cool down program.
+The first three weeks of the example plan below increase each week (easy, medium and hard), and the 4th week comprises active recovery and tests to monitor training progress.
+The 4-week cycle aims to build you up to a level of fitness (3 weeks), allow a recovery (1 week), build you up to a higher level of fitness, and so on.
+Remember, a training program is athlete specific, and the results of the tests in the 4th week can be used to adjust the training in the next four-week cycle to address any limitations.
+The pace for each running endurance session should be between 15 and 20 seconds per 100 metres.
+Each session should include an appropriate warm-up and cool-down program.
 Week One

 Week 2